hieuimba/Lichess-Spark-DataPipeline/README.md

 ![image](https://github.com/user-attachments/assets/713e94ef-0803-4405-abf9-753c32d655f1)

-Here is a brief description of what each notebook does:

-- `1-decompress-file`: Extracts the data file from Raw layer to Bronze layer.
-- `2-parse-games`: Parses data from Bronze to Silver layer, converting from PGN to Parquet format.
-- `3-analyze-games`: Template for custom Spark logic (filtering, enhancing, or aggregating data)
-- `0-run-all`: Orchestrates the execution of the above notebooks

-These notebooks form the core of the data pipeline, managing the decompression, parsing, and analysis of chess game data.
-They're designed to be executed as a single activity in Azure Data Factory.

 <!-- For a detailed explanation of the development process behind these notebooks, please refer to this blog post: -->